opensearch-project/documentation-website/_field-types/mapping-parameters/coerce.md

 ## Examples

-The following examples show how to use the `coerce` mapping parameter.
+The following examples demonstrate how to use the `coerce` mapping parameter.

 #### Indexing a document with `coerce` enabled